 - Economy 10 (E10 for short) is a type of electricity meter.
-It gives you 10 hours of off-peak electricity, spread over three blocks across the day.
-This is different from an economy 7 meter which gives you 7 hours off-peak electricity in one block overnight.
+It gives you 10 hours of cheap off-peak electricity per day.

-- Economy 10 is also the ‘tariff’ you need from your electricity company if you have this type of meter.
+- Economy 10 is also the ‘tariff’ you need from your electricity company if you have an E10 meter.

 Economy 10 refers to the meter and electricity tariff.
 It doesn’t describe any of the wiring or heating systems in your home.

-Economy 10 meters are different from a standard single-rate meter.
-The Economy 10 meter has an internal time clock which switches between peak and off-peak rates at certain times.
-Any electricity used is recorded against these two time periods, and billed accordingly.
+There is an internal time-clock which switches between peak and off-peak rates at certain times.
+Any electricity is recorded against the time periods, and billed accordingly.

-The off-peak times are manually programmed into your electricity meter by a technician and are generally based on where you are in the UK.
-The typical times are:
+The off-peak times are manually programmed into your meter by a technician and are generally based on where you are in the UK.
+The typical times for Economy 10 are:

 04:30 – 07:30 (3hrs)

 England & Wales: